 This information is only for students who are required to perform community service because of conduct or judicial sanctions.
 If this does not apply to you, please search for volunteer opportunities available through the Student Services Gateway.

 Community service is a disciplinary sanction that requires a student to perform unpaid work of benefit to the community, providing an opportunity for students to make a positive contribution.
-Student Conduct and Advocacy administers community service sanctions assigned to students by various sources.
+Student Conduct administers community service sanctions assigned to students by various sources.

 All students are required to meet with the Community Service Coordinator before beginning their work.